peterwilliams97/repeats/README.md

 Does this matter?

-Clearly it matters for if m is large so we need to estimate the largest m we will see in real problems.
+Clearly it matters if m is large so we need to estimate the largest m we will see in real problems.

 This is straightforward to calculate for our worst case which is the maximum number of unique